AndersGMadsen/comsocsci2021group3/index.md

 </tbody>
 </table>

-COMMENT
+As seen, many of the above philosophers are the same as you would find in any introductory courses in philosophy.
+A reader well-versed in philosophy can only agree that the philosophers above are perhaps the biggest key figures in western philosophy.
+Nevertheless, we will consider the betweenness centrality score a valuable metric (and perhaps the best metric) for determining a philosopher's importance in the subgraphs explored later.

 #### Communities
-In Philosophy, there are many subareas of interest, and often Philosophers will dip their toes into many different core areas.
+In philosophy there are many branches, and often philosophers will dip their toes into many different core areas.
 Think of seminal figures such as Immanuel Kant or Aristotle who both explored and influenced almost all branches of philosophy – what is their respective core area?
-For us, we may be temped to say that Immanuel Kant was an ethicist first and foremost, and Aristotle was an aesthetic, but we cannot rely on our individual opinions (although they may be correct) when trying to build a proper network via. the Wikipedia data gathered.
+One may be temped to say that Immanuel Kant was an ethicist first and foremost, and that Aristotle is impossible to categorize.
+But we cannot rely on our individual opinions (although they may be correct) when trying to build a proper network via. the Wikipedia data gathered.
 However, Wikipedia gracefully provides a list of branches and their respective key philosophers.
 According to Wikipedia, philosophy can be divided into the following branches:
 -	Aestheticians
 -	Epistemologists
 -	Ethicists